adioiz/cup-mesh/README.md

 minimize the number of contour points for optimization, and then interpolate these points to create a smooth outline of the cup.
 It utilizes OpenCV for image processing, NumPy for numerical operations, matplotlib for visualization, and SciPy for contour interpolation.

-To run this cod use the main function in the main.py file
+To run this script use the main function in the main.py file